nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 NabtoDevice* device = nabto_device_new();
 ```

-This will at some point call the initialization of the integration interface (nabto_devcie_platform_init) which has the responsibillity to setup the different integration modules (tcp, udp, mdns, timestamp etc.) via calling the appropriate nabto_device_interation_set_<modulename>_impl().
+This will at some point call the initialization of the integration interface (`nabto_devcie_platform_init`) which has the responsibillity to setup the different integration modules (tcp, udp, mdns, timestamp etc.) via calling the appropriate nabto_device_interation_set_<modulename>_impl().

+#### Platform specific data utillity functions `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data`

+When setting up the integration modules, the integrator will probably allocate different types of resources.
+These resources will need to be deallocated later on when/if the Nabto platform is stopped.

+This can be accomplished by setting a pointer to the user specified data via the `nabto_device_integration_set_platform_data` and `nabto_device_integration_get_platform_data` function which is reachable inside both the the `nabto_device_platform_init`, `nabto_device_platform_init` and `nabto_devcie_platform_stop` function.
+This way a pointer to the data can be created and stored in init and deallocated in deinit and stop.

+If the integration is sure that only on instance of the nabto device is started on a specific device (via `nabto_device_new()`) this user specified data could reside in a static single allocated location (and there will be no need for either the `nabto_device_integration_set_platform_data` or `nabto_device_integration_get_platform_data`) but for the general case multiple devices could run inside the same environment and memory, so the functions are supplied.

 ### `api/nabto_device_threads.h`